What Is the Best Food for Brain Health?

 That should put into perspective the importance of sufficient water intake.
 In the US, only about 2% of the water in the diet comes from food, and whilst this may differ in other places, drinking enough water cannot be underestimated.

-this, but phenolic compounds and phytochemicals found in walnuts, as well as other polyunsaturated fatty acids, exhibit antioxidative and anti-inflammatory properties.
+Not only this, but phenolic compounds and phytochemicals found in nuts, as well as other monounsaturated and polyunsaturated fatty acids, exhibit antioxidative and anti-inflammatory properties.
 Because of this, they can greatly benefit brain health.

-As indicated by this study24, they may improve neuron generation (neurogenesis) and neuro-signalling, whilst also protecting the brain from damage, and helping to detoxify the brain.
+As indicated by this study22, they may improve neuron generation (neurogenesis) and neuro-signalling, whilst also protecting the brain from damage, and helping to detoxify the brain.

 Basically, there isn’t one answer to our question!